pingcap/tidb-operator/en/get-started.md

     Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

     mysql>
     ```

     Here are some commands you can execute after connecting to the cluster to see some of the functionality available in TiDB.
-(Some of these require TiDB 4.0; if you've deployed an earlier version, upgrade by consulting the [Upgrade TiDB Cluster](#upgrade-tidb-cluster) section).
+(Some of these require TiDB 4.0; if you've deployed an earlier version, upgrade by consulting the [Upgrade the TiDB cluster](#upgrade-the-tidb-cluster) section).

     ```
     mysql> create table hello_world (id int unsigned not null auto_increment primary key, v varchar(32));